 Tuition

-The 52% tuition savings applies only to new students starting in the winter 2023, spring 2023, and summer 2023 terms and cannot be combined with any other tuition benefits available through Drexel University.
+The 52% tuition savings applies only to new students and cannot be combined with any other tuition benefits available through Drexel University.

 • This program is eligible for Financial Aid.